rosen-bridge/Catalyst-Fund10/F10-RewardModelAndTokenomicsOfRosenBridge.md

 # The Goal of Rosen Bridge: Create A lower-cost alternative for market access, built with clear assumptions

 Rosen is built with the idea of transparency and profit distribution in mind.
 Tokens can pay a fee for Rosen support and in the future can lock Rosen to lower the bridge fee for their project.
-The profits of bridge integration will be distributed to Guards, Active Watchers and The Development Team members for ongoing maintenance and support.
+The profits of bridge integration will be distributed to Guards, Active Watchers, and The Development Team members for ongoing maintenance and support.

 Using a bridge to access decentralized exchanges (DEXs) offers several advantages over paying a centralized exchange and market makers to manage the listing and accessibility of a project's token to the public.
 Here are some key reasons why using a bridge can be a better option: